With a ‘proper’ headbadge & Campagnolo head-set/brakes it promises to be a fine machine.

 Has a Campagnolo Chorus head set & Veloce brake calipers here & the rest is Shimano 600, Ultegra & 105.
 Wheelset is Mavic Module E with Shimano 600 hubs & RD.

-I would love to hear any info about these early 1990s Carreras!!
+I would love to discover any info about these early 1990s Carreras!
 There must be others out there, if not in UK.
 I’m familiar with their stylish, futuristic even, current carbon (+ steel) output, but can find little before mid/late 1990s when the paint styles went way too far for me.
 The simple, elegant black & chrome looks tasteful to me.

 In its latest trim here.
 Just installed some better gear levers but it would be much nicer with Brifters… Weighing 21.4 lbs as seen.
 Neat machine!

 I’m intending some updates anon.
 Like more Campagnolo components.
 Nothing wrong with Shimano, but this bike is Classic Italian & I say no more: )